amadeus4dev-examples/amadeus-ruby/README.md

       logger: Logger.new(STDOUT)
     )

-Additionally, to enable more verbose logging, you can set the appropriate level on your own logger, though the easiest way would be to enable debugging via a parameter on initialization, or using the `AMADEUS_DEBUG` environment variable.
+Additionally, to enable more verbose logging, you can set the appropriate level on your own logger, though the easiest way would be to enable debugging via a parameter on initialization, or using the `AMADEUS_LOG_LEVEL` environment variable.

     require 'logger'

     amadeus = Amadeus::Client.new(
       client_id: '...',
       client_secret: '...',
-      debug: true
+      log_level: 'debug'
     )

 ## License